-Robins Kaplan LLP today announced that Manleen Singh has been selected as a member of the 2020 class of Leadership Council on Legal Diversity (LCLD) Fellows—a program established to identify, train, and advance the next generation of leaders in the legal profession.
-She is the tenth Robins Kaplan attorney to participate in this program since its inception in 2011.
-Additionally, Mary Pheng has been selected as a member of the 2020 class of Pathfinders, an LCLD program designed to train early-career attorneys in critical career development strategies.
+Robins Kaplan LLP is pleased to announce that Holly Dolejsi has been selected as a member of the 2021 class of Leadership Council on Legal Diversity (LCLD) Fellows—a program established to identify, train, and advance the next generation of leaders in the legal profession.
+She is the eleventh Robins Kaplan attorney to participate in this program since its inception in 2011.
+Additionally, Michael Pacelli has been selected as a member of the 2021 class of Pathfinders, an LCLD program designed to train early-career attorneys in critical career development strategies.

-Founded in 2009, LCLD is a growing organization of more than 285 corporate chief legal officers and law firm managing partners who are personally committed to creating a truly diverse legal profession.
+Founded in 2009, LCLD is a growing organization of more than 290 corporate chief legal officers and law firm managing partners who are personally committed to creating a truly diverse legal profession.
 The LCLD Fellows Program, which has trained more than a thousand mid-career attorneys since 2011, is one of LCLD’s most important initiatives.
-The LCLD Pathfinder Program is now in its fourth year as a full-scale program, having been piloted in 2015 among a select number of LCLD Member law firms and corporations.
-It is an initiative that has filled a gap in LCLD programming, targeting junior associates and the youngest members of corporate law departments.
+The LCLD Pathfinder Program is in its sixth year as a full-scale program.
 For information, visit www.lcldnet.org.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.

 By accepting these terms, you are confirming that you have read and understood this important notice.